 An area full of legends, the Arctic is rich in historical sites.
 The region is dotted with abandoned whaling stations, expedition base camps, and hunting and trapping camps.
 On Ellesmere Island, you may have a chance to fly by helicopter over an ancient petrified forest; in Greenland, the land of the Vikings, at least 6 different Inuit cultures have survived over several centuries.

-This is an attraction in itself, and in 2016, it counted Chris Hadfield’s Generator amongst its “travelers.”
+This is an attraction in itself, and in 2016, we counted Chris Hadfield and his Generator crew amongst its travelers.
 Hosted by celebrated Canadian astronaut Colonel Chris Hadfield, the science-based variety show blends knowledge, perception, music and comedy.
 Check out this incredible arctic expedition video created by filmmaker and photographer Ben Brown, one of the special guests on Generator.

-The aurora borealis in Greenland.
+The Aurora Borealis or Northern Lights can be especially vibrant and colorful in Greenland.
 Photo credit: C King

 Polar bears in Svalbard, Norway.
 Photo credit: Laurence Denouveaux

-8. Epic Adventure in 10 Days or Less
+8. You Can Have an Epic Adventure in 10 Days or Less

 See what Dave and Deb from The Planet D had to say about their adventures in Greenland.

-The icebreaker 50 Years of Victory at the North Pole.
+A hot air balloon sails high overhead the icebreaker 50 years of Victory at the North Pole.
 Photo credit: Samantha Crimmin

-Arctic ice is spectacular.
+Thick, multi-year Arctic sea ice is spectacular, not only visually but also in its critical importance as the basis of the Arctic ecosystem.
 A UNESCO World Heritage Site, Greenland’s Ilulissat Icefjord is one of the few places where the Greenland ice cap reaches the sea.
 The fjord is the sea mouth of the incredible Sermeq Kujalleq, the most productive glacier in the world, calving every year!